Aravind-Jalda/interview-prep/Jenkins/jenkins-q&a.md

 ---

 ## 2. What is CI/CD?
-- CI (Continuous Integration) → Automatically build and test code when changes are pushed
+- CI (Continuous Integration) → Automatically build and test code when changes are pushed..
 - CD (Continuous Deployment/Delivery) → Automatically deploy code to environments

 Jenkins is widely used to implement CI/CD pipelines.